Raise your hand if you can quote at least half the lines from the movie Elf by heart. It might be a generational thing, I know.

 In our house, though Merry Christmas, Mr. Bean and The Muppet Christmas Carol are must-see movies on December 24, it just wouldn’t be Christmas without Leon Redbone as a singing snowman and Zooey Deschanel’s terrible blond dye job.
 (Seriously, why was that required?
 What’s wrong with brunettes?)

-This spaghetti pie ends up as a textural cross between a kugel and a strata, but without the dense, stomach-overloaded feeling of a casserole.
+This spaghetti pie ends up as a textural cross between a kugel and a strata, but without the stomach-overloaded feeling you often get from a dense noodle casserole.
 With a custard base adapted from Bon Appetit‘s apple cider and maple cream tart (made this year for Thanksgiving and highly recommended), the sweet slices make an unexpected brunch side for Christmas morning.

-Or, if you’re a cold-spaghetti-for-breakfast kind of person, it’s also not bad straight from the fridge the next day.
+Or, if you’re a spaghetti-for-breakfast kind of person, it’s also not bad straight from the fridge the next day.
 I speak from experience there.

 - 1/2 cup heavy cream

 - 3 large eggs